amplabs-ai/amplabs/README.md

 Note: Feel free to @ mention users as AmpLabs development is largely asynchronous and includes people across multiple timezones, this is a great way to get people's attention onto new or pressing items.

-If you would like to learn more about our community project check out our [AmpLabs Community Documentation](https://amplabs.readthedocs.io/en/latest/)